-A rolling load shall be applied at different positions on the load receptor.
+A load shall be applied at different positions on the load receptor.
 These positions shall be at the beginning, the middle and at the end of the load receptor in the normal driving direction.
 The positions shall then be repeated in the reverse direction, if the application in both directions is possible.
 Before changing direction zero has to be determined again.
+If the load receptor consists of several sections, the test shall be applied to each section.